 "Independent assessments and self-assessments of the management system shall be regularly conducted to evaluate its effectiveness and to identify opportunities for its improvement.
 Lessons and any resulting significant changes shall be analysed for their implications for safety."

-Senior management should ensure both self-assessments and independent assessments4 of the management system.
+Senior management should ensure both self-assessments and independent assessments2 of the management system.

 9.4.
-Process owners should periodically conduct self-assessments of processes and their effectiveness.
+Staff assigned to manage processes should periodically conduct self-assessments of processes and their effectiveness.
 These self-assessments should involve all organizational units and individuals that significantly contribute to the process.